isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Competition FAQ.md

 **2.**&nbsp;&nbsp;&nbsp;&nbsp;**What is the new competition about?**

 In this new format, teams will put their tech skills to the test and compete against other teams to solve a series of tech challenges each week.
 There are a total of four stages, with the highest scoring teams in each stage to advance to the next round.

-<br>Details of the challenges will be unveiled soon.
+Details of the challenges will be unveiled soon.

 **3.**&nbsp;&nbsp;&nbsp;&nbsp;**What is different about this competition?**